- Author: Oxykitten

 - Druids can use cloth and leather armor.
-Leather will provide a slightly better physical damage resistance, but your main priority is to pick equipment that provides you with useful stats.
-If you find cloth gloves with plenty of agility, they’ll definitely be an upgrade over a pair of leather ones without them.
+Leather will provide a slightly better physical damage resistance, but your main priority is to pick equipment that provides you with useful stats as outlined in the “stat priority” section.

 - Leatherworking gear is especially useful for druids.
 You can craft several pieces as you level up that have plenty of agility.
 When you get to higher levels, you can craft things like Wolfshead Helm, great for giving you energy/rage when swapping into a form (Note: at level 60, this is the best available helm for Feral DPS in the game).
-You can also craft Devilsaur Gear, great for giving you an extra edge in the last few legs of leveling!
+You can also craft Devilsaur gear, great for giving you an extra edge in the last few legs of leveling!
 Note that you don’t need to be a leatherworker to equip these pieces, so getting someone else to craft them for you is an option as well.

 Professions definitely aren’t a requirement to level, and in fact will make leveling slower.
 However, they can make the process much more enjoyable.
 Not only do they give you a break from the typical grind of questing and killing, but they can offer you substantial equipment and consumables.
 If you take the time to level your professions, your character will be much stronger overall.
 Not only that, but professions are a great way of making gold, something that becomes quite important if you want to purchase a mount!

 Here are some great professions to train while leveling a druid:

-- Leatherworking – Leatherworking is a fantastic profession to have for any leather-wearing class.
+Leatherworking – Leatherworking is a decent profession to have for any leather-wearing class.
 You can make several pieces of gear to make yourself stronger while leveling.
 You can also create armor kits, which can give you an extra sense of security and tankiness!
 However, leather working can be quite expensive to level, and these items can be made for you by other leatherworkers.
 They can make quite a lot of gold early on by crafting Devilsaur sets, Hide of the Wild, and Molten Belt, but this demand falls off quite quickly once most players have reached level 60.
 Leatherworking is often paired with skinning.